ssgeejr/seaweed/README.md

-# Seaweed: Iodine DNS Tunneling (Red Team Training Use Only)
+# Iodine DNS Tunneling (Red Team Training Use Only)

 > ⚠️ **For Authorized Red Team / SOC Training Only**
 > This setup is intended strictly for internal cybersecurity education, detection engineering, and red/blue team simulations.
 It must not be used for unauthorized access, evasion, or malicious behavior.
 All testing must occur within lab environments or under written authorization.